jwilding290/jwilding290/README.md

 ## Objective

-My journey in cyber security and mathemtics has led me to great interest into cryptography, and I am now eager to find a job in this feild.
+My journey in cyber security and mathematics has led me to great interest into cryptography, and I am now eager to find a job in this feild.

 ## Tools